judah4/MMO-Dragon-Game-Framework/README.md

 # MMO Game Framework

 Proof of concept for SpatialOS style entities and load balancing with distributed server workers.

+### Warning

+Probably should not try to use.
+This was all written quickly over the weekend after the whole issue with Unity and Improbable.

 ## Features